-intense exercise.
-TNFα and IL-6 are expressed in human skeletal muscle in a strict fiber type specific fashion.
-TNFα is expressed by fast-twitch fibers whereas the expression of IL-6 is more prominent in slow-twitch fibers (Plomgaard et al. 2005).
-TNFa is a proinflammatory cytokine and increases primarily after isometric and eccentric exercises.
-IL-6 is an antiinflammatory cytokine and dramatically increases after long-term endurance exercises (Suzuki et al. 2002).
-High levels of TNFα impair glucose uptake by skeletal muscle, while IL-6 ensures glucose homeostasis intramuscular glycogen stores (Steensberg et al. 2002, Petersen and Pedersen 2005).
+Previously, it was hypothesized that the exercise-induced increases in TNF α and IL-6 are a consequence of an immune response to local damage in the working muscles (Nieman et al. 1998).
+However, Plomgaard et al. (2005) demonstrated that immune cells are not the source of the plasma TNF α and IL-6 during intense exercise.
+TNF α and IL-6 are expressed in human skeletal muscle in a strict fiber type specific fashion.
+TNF α is expressed by fast-twitch fibers whereas the expression of IL-6 is more prominent in slow-twitch fibers (Plomgaard et al. 2005).
+TNF α is a pro-inflammatory cytokine and increases primarily after isometric and eccentric exercises.
+IL-6 is an anti-inflammatory cytokine and dramatically increases after long-term endurance exercises (Suzuki et al. 2002).
+High levels of TNF α impair glucose uptake by skeletal muscle, while IL-6 ensures glucose homeostasis and intramuscular glycogen stores (Petersen and Pedersen 2005, Steensberg et al. 2002).
 However, both cytokines play a very important role in muscle reconstruction after strenuous exercise and in the development of tolerance to ROS-induced muscle damage (Steensberg et al. 2002).
 TNF α initiates the breakdown of damaged muscle tissue, and IL-6 stimulates the proliferation and differentiation of satellite cells (Peake et al. 2005).

-Numerous studies explored the effects of a single physical effort on pro- and anti-inflammatory cytokines (Suzuki et al. 2002).
-However, little information is available on the inflammatory response to physical training and its relationship with ROS production and thiol redox status in athletes (Gokhale et al. 2007, Huffman et al. 2008, Rämson et al. 2008, Rong et al. 2008).
-Therefore, we attempted to evaluate the changes in plasma markers of ROS activity, thiol redox status, and inflammatory mediators including IL-6 and TNFα, and then to demonstrate the association between cytokine production and thiol redox status in professional training activity.
+Numerous studies explored the effects of a single physical effort on pro- and antiinflammatory cytokines (Suzuki et al. 2002).
+However, little information is available on the inflammatory response to physical training and its relationship with ROS production and thiol redox status in athletes (Gokhale et al. 2007, Huffman et al. 2008; Rämson et al. 2008; Rong et al. 2008).
+Therefore, we attempted to evaluate changes in plasma markers of ROS activity, thiol redox status, and inflammatory mediators including IL-6 and TNF α , and then to demonstrate the association between cytokine production and thiol redox status in professional training activity.